Freight Shipping from Ontario to Charlotte

 How much does it cost to ship freight from Ontario to Charlotte?

-Full truckload (FTL) rates from Ontario, CA to Charlotte, NC currently range from $5,818-$7,171 for a standard dry van load over the 2,706-mile route.
+Full truckload (FTL) rates from Ontario, CA to Charlotte, NC currently range $5,818-$7,171 (roughly $2.17-$2.67 per mile over 2,706 miles).
 LTL shipments typically cost $1,688-$2,700 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Ontario to Charlotte?